W3 Wine School

 Tinta de Toro grapes are the foundation of many of the best red wines produced in the Toro DO.

-Toro Aromas
+Toro Flavors

 Cherry